RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/en/mentoring.md

 to postgraduate, in order to facilitate progress in research (BIO1001-1006, master's, doctorate).

-The mentoring meetings will take place in the form of one-hour one-to-one individual meetings, in person or remotely, and in compliance with the safety rules related to covid-19 in force.
+The mentoring meetings will take place in the form of one-hour one-to-one individual meetings, in person or remotely.
 To receive this service, contact us at [numerilab@uqtr.ca](mailto:numerilab@uqtr.ca) with a brief description of your needs and we will put you in touch with one of our expert students.